twotwotwo/godzilla/README.md

 The Swap If Else mutator swaps the body of an if/else statement

 ### Void Call Remover
-The void call remover removes all the void function and method call.
+The void call remover removes all the void function call.

 ### Boolean Operators
 The boolean operators mutator swaps boolean operators.